 This is a quite universal sattvic spice mix.
 I use this all-purpose spice mix a lot.
 I add it to soups, stews, and dals, or sprinkle it on salads.
 This spice mix will add zest to hot beverages, dressings, sauces, and dips.

 At first, we have to dry roast all our spices.
-Because each seed has a different density and size, I prefer roasting them separately—this way, we can achieve even roast and perfect flavor.
+Because each seed has a different density and size, I prefer roasting them separately.
+This way, we can achieve even roasting and perfect flavor.

-When your sesame seeds are almost done mix in nutmeg, and roast for about a minute, then add ginger powder and turn off the heat right away.
+When your sesame seeds are almost done, mix them in nutmeg and roast for about a minute.
+Then, add ginger powder and turn off the heat right away.
 Watch the video to see the way I do it.

 Universal Sattvic Spice Mix Anatomy